 The USDA has announced flexibility in the child nutrition guidelines related to milk, sodium and whole grains for the 2018-2019 school year.
+[UPDATE: The USDA made the provisional flexibilities permanent in December.
+Read the final rule.]

 Milk: Consistent with the flexibility announced by Secretary Perdue in 2016, flavored, low-fat (1%) milk can be offered by foodservice programs operating under the National School Lunch Program (NSLP) and the School Breakfast Program (SBP) as well as the Special Milk Program and Child and Adult Care Food Program serving participants 6 years of age and older.
 Schools can also sell flavored, low-fat milk in their a la carte/Smart Snack offering.